 But consumers further evolved from that phase and companies began to realise that a customer wont buy a product unless and until he wants.
 Unless and until the product had qualities and features which the customer wants.

 That was when companies started pulling and attracting customers towards themselves.
-This smart move, which pulled the customer to the doorstep of the company was known as Pull strategy.
+This smart move, which pulled the customer to the doorstep of the company was known as pull marketing.

 So pull strategy is to create loyal customers.
 The logic of pull strategy states, that if you create enough value for a product or a brand, then the customers will come to buy the product themselves.
 They will choose the product above competitors because they see more value in the product.